Freight Shipping from Minneapolis to Lansing

 How much does it cost to ship freight from Minneapolis to Lansing?

-Full truckload (FTL) rates from Minneapolis, MN to Lansing, MI currently range from $1,288-$1,587 for a standard dry van load over the 599-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Lansing, MI currently range $1,288-$1,587 (roughly $2.17-$2.68 per mile over 599 miles).
 LTL shipments typically cost $529-$909 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Lansing?

-Standard FTL transit from Minneapolis to Lansing is approximately 11 hrs by truck over 599 miles.
+Standard FTL transit from Minneapolis to Lansing is approximately 11 hrs by truck over 599 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Midway Intermodal to CSX Lansing Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Minneapolis to Lansing freight?